hikemalliday/STABLESElectron/README.md

 #### Inventory file parser + log parser for Everquest.

+This app makes STABLESPythonGUI obsolete.
+Does everything that app does, but a much better gui (electron / react based), and without the feature bloat.

 <a href="https://ibb.co/vBb56B5"><img src="https://i.ibb.co/59dDg9D/stables-electron.png" alt="stables-electron" border="0" /></a>

 Built with Electron (react + express).